chop-dbhi/backtoschool/README.md

 * [jQuery](http://jquery.com) A JavaScript library with excellent documentation that simplifies

 ### The Gamer
 Most people enjoy playing games.
 Whether they're on a console, computer, your phone or your browser, sometimes it's nice to kick back and play.
 PyGame is a very accessible toolkit to create games in python.
-Most developers these days are writing web-based games (using HTML5, JavaScript, CSS, etc).
+Many developers these days are writing web-based games (using HTML5, JavaScript, CSS, etc).

 * [PyGame](http://pygame.org) - A toolkit that makes creating games in python easy and fun.
 * [HTML5](http://www.html5gamedevelopment.com/)